ChemEng stuff followers

 There are two types of directions in a network:

-The following instructions are based on experience and the physics of the network, and can be used for the determination of flow and head loss directions,
+The following instructions, based on experience and the physics of the network, can be used to determine flow and head loss directions.

 Step 1